How will your health impact your retirement savings?

 older couple walking hand in hand

 As science and medicine continue to advance and help us live longer, it’s only logical that we may need to save more for our retirement years.
-Although the average life expectancy in the United States is 77 years old, many financial advisors plan for their clients to live to 95 and even 100.
+Although the average life expectancy in the United States is about 77 years old, many financial advisors plan for their clients to live to 95 and even 100.

 But as it turns out, saving money isn’t the only key to a comfortable retirement.
 You must take your health and the cost of your health into consideration, too.